MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 ### Getting your Tenant ID

 - As an administrator, run PowerShell.
-- Import the RMS module: `Import-Module AADRM`
+- Import the RMS module: `Import-Module AIPService`
 - Connect to the service with the assigned user credentials: `Connect-AipServiceService –Verbose`
 - Ensure RMS is enabled: `enable-aipservice`
 - Get your tenant ID by running: `Get-AipServiceConfiguration`